-Rask backstops Bruins to important 4-1 win over Predators
+Rask backstops Bruins to 4-1 win over Predators

+BOSTON (AP) -- Tuukka Rask's return provided the Boston Bruins with a much-needed boost of energy Tuesday night.

-BOSTON (AP) -- Tuukka Rask made 24 saves in his return from a one-game absence and the Boston Bruins beat the Nashville Predators 4-1 on Tuesday night, boosting their playoff chances.
+Rask made 24 saves following a one-game absence and the Bruins beat the Nashville Predators 4-1, improving their playoff chances in the process.

 Patrice Bergeron, David Krejci, Noel Acciari and David Backes scored for the Bruins, who moved three points ahead of idle Tampa Bay for the second Eastern Conference wild card with six games remaining.
-Boston began the night a point behind Toronto for third place in the Atlantic Division.
+Boston remained a point behind Toronto for third place in the Atlantic Division.

+''That's kind of how we want to play everywhere, particularly (at home), is establish the energy level, be on our toes, be ready to play,'' Bruins interim coach Bruce Cassidy said.

 Rask was sidelined with a lower-body injury for Boston's 2-1 road win against the New York Islanders on Saturday.
+He had dropped four straight starts, giving up five goals twice during that stretch.

+''We kind of got on the winning habits there in Long Island,'' Rask said. ''Me stepping in there (tonight), I just wanted to make sure that I gave us a chance to win and guys did the rest.
+It was a great team effort today.''

 Bergeron's goal was his 18th of the season, and Krejci got his 22nd.
 Acciari scored his first career goal in 43 NHL games, Backes netted his 17th of the season and Zdeno Chara earned his 600th NHL point with an assist on Boston's first goal.